Rem0o/FanControl.ADLX/README.md

 ## Notes

 * AMD Software: Adrenalin Edition 22.7.1 driver or > required.
-* This is an experimental plugin.
-Their may be bugs.
+* _This is an experimental plugin_.
+Their WILL be bugs.
 Use at your own risk.
 PR are welcomed.
 * Wrapper from https://github.com/Rem0o/ADLX